MeshalAlamr/quick-action-recognition/README.md

 # Quick Human Actions Recognition

 ## Introduction
-This repository holds the codebase, dataset and models for the project:
+This repository holds the codebase and dataset for the project:

 **Spatial Temporal Graph Convolutional Networks for the Recognition of Quick Human Actions**